-A. Lot Requirements:

-- (1) Minimum lot area: None - (2) Minimum lot width: None, except as otherwise required for certain uses. - (3) Minimum lot coverage: None, except as otherwise required for certain uses. - (4) Minimum front yard: 20 Feet - (5) Minimum side yard: 10 feet; where the lot is adjacent to a residential district, a minimum setback of 15 feet shall be provided.
+- A. Lot Requirements: - (1) Minimum lot area: None - (2) Minimum lot width: None, except as otherwise required for certain uses. - (3) Minimum lot coverage: None, except as otherwise required for certain uses. - (4) Minimum front yard: 20 Feet - (5) Minimum side yard: 10 feet; where the lot is adjacent to a residential district, a minimum setback of 15 feet shall be provided.

-- (6) Minimum rear yard: 10 feet - (7) Maximum height of structures: 60 Feet
+- (6) Minimum rear yard: 10 feet

+- (7) Maximum height of structures: 60 Feet

-B. Ingress, Egress and Circulation:
+- B. Ingress, Egress and Circulation:

-(1) Parking Requirements: The parking requirements for this development shall be consistent with the requirements of Part 6 of the Zoning Code.
+- (1) Parking Requirements: The parking requirements for this development shall be consistent with the requirements of Part 6 of the Zoning Code.
 There may be shared parking between individual parcels subject to the review and approval of the Planning and Development Department.

-(2) Vehicular Access:
+- (2) Vehicular Access:

 - a.
 Vehicular access to the Property shall be by way of a newly built New Brandy Branch Road with two 36-foot wide entrance driveways for mainly truck/trailer traffic and a 24-foot wide entrance road for the convenience store and regular gas service as substantially shown in the Site Plan.
-The final location of all access points is subject to the review and approval of the Development Services Division. - b.
+The final location of all access points is subject to the review and approval of the Development Services Division.
+Three separate entrances to the site from proposed New Brandy Branch Road are proposed One 24-foot wide entrance driveway from New Brandy Branch Road on the eastern end of site for general gasoline/convenience store/restaurant facilities and Two driveways for trucks from New Brandy Branch Road near the center of the site, consisting of a split 25' entrance and 36' wide exit drives, and the western end of the site, consisting of a 36' wide entrance/exit drive, as shown on the Exhibit E Site Plan.

+- b.
 Within the Property, internal access shall be provided by reciprocal easements for ingress and egress among the driveways of the various parcels of the Property, if ownership or occupancy of the Property is subdivided among more than one person or entity.

-(3) Pedestrian Access
+- (3) Pedestrian Access

-a.
+- a.
 Pedestrian access shall be provided by sidewalks installed in accordance with the 2030 Comprehensive Plan and zoning requirements.

-C. Signs:
+- C. Signs:

 - (1) Signage shall be provided in accordance with applicable code requirements including Part 13 of Chapter 656 of the Zoning Code.
 A major Pylon sign is proposed in the southwest corner of the site along I-10.
+Ground signage along New Brandy Branch Road shall be limited to one (1) pylon-style sign, not to exceed twenty-five (25) feet in height_and 175 square feet in area.

-A second Pylon sign will be on Brandy Branch Road. - (2) Wall signs not to exceed ten percent (10%) of the square footage of the occupancy frontage of the building abutting a public right-ofway are permitted. - (3) One (1) under-the-canopy sign per occupancy, not exceeding a maximum of 8 square feet in area per sign, is permitted, provided that any square footage used for an under-the-canopy sign shall be subtracted from the maximum allowable square footage for wall signs on the building in question. - (4) Directional signs shall not exceed four (4) square feet in area and four (4) feet in height. - (5) Real estate signs and construction signs in compliance with Part 13 of the Zoning Code are permitted.
+- (2) Wall signs not to exceed ten percent (10%) of the square footage of the occupancy frontage of the building abutting a public right-of-way are permitted. - (3) One (1) under-the-canopy sign per occupancy, not exceeding a maximum of $\underline{8}$ square feet in area per sign, is permitted, provided that any square footage used for an under-the-canopy sign shall be subtracted from the maximum allowable square footage for wall signs on the building in question. - (4) Four (4) Directional signs along New Brandy Branch Road, not exceeding 18 square feet and seven (7) feet in height per sign, are permitted.
+Other Directional signs shall not exceed four (4) square feet in area and four (4) feet in height. - (5) Real estate signs and construction signs in compliance with Part 13 of the Zoning Code are permitted.
 Temporary sign(s) of a maximum of twelve (12) feet in area and twelve (12) feet in height are also permitted.
-Directional signs in compliance with Part 13 of the Zoning Code are permitted within the PUD.
+Directional signs in compliance with Part 13 of the Zoning Code are permitted within the PUD. - D. Landscaping:

-D. Landscaping: